 The center of Bratislava is a peculiar mix of architecture.
 Modernist town houses stand next to the Soviet blocks, modern buildings neighbor with those remembering Austrian-Hungarian Empire.
 Few streets seem to be forgotten but at the same time they feel the most authentic.
 And in the middle of that a structure like from a fairy tale – Blue Church – can be found.
 It’s really hard to define Bratislava, the city is a little bit of everything and that blend makes it so special.
 While the Old Town was dominated by the tourists, beyond it I’ve seen only locals.
 The life seemed to go slow there (could be the weekend or could be the fact that Bratislava is not such a big city, barely over 400.000 inhabitants), no one rushed and people just seemed to be happy there.
 I think that was the crucial point that made me change my perception of the city.

 Even if I’ve spent the whole weekend in Bratislava I still feel like I haven’t seen and experienced all I should.
 I didn’t go to the other side of Danube river, to Petrzalka – one of the largest borough in Europe.
 I didn’t go to Slavin – a Soviet memorial.
-I didn’t have a chance to enjoy the local wine and explore the surroundings of Bratislava (including Devin castle).
+I didn’t have a chance to enjoy the local wine and go for day trips from Bratislava.
 But that all means I need to return there as there’s still plenty to see and do for me.
 It took me some 7 visits to Bratislava to finally notice the real face of the city and now I just want to experience more and more of it.
 Don’t make my mistake, give Bratislava a proper chance right away and don’t visit it only as a day trip from Vienna!
 And if my words are not enough be sure to check Megan’s 5 reasons why Bratislava doesn’t suck.

 And here is a little cheat sheet when you visit Bratislava!